jiaye-wu/jiaye-wu.github.io/_pages/en-us/positions.md

 Please submit your curriculum vitae (CV) and personal statement to the P.I. by [email](mailto:jiayewu@cityu-dg.edu.cn). <br>
 We offer open positions to excellent young scholars and students from the Chinese Mainland, Hong Kong SAR, Macau SAR, Taiwan Province, and overseas. <br>
-Additional information can be found [here](https://www.cityu-dg.edu.cn/en/admissions.html).
+Additional information can be found [here](https://www.cityu-dg.edu.cn/en/admissions.html).<br>
+Application system for M.Sc. and Ph.D. candaites can be accessed [here](https://apply.cityu-dg.edu.cn/pg/a/login).

 <br>